YouPers/yp-ewl-webclient/README.md

 all REST calls go to localhost:8000, so start your local backend before using this task.
 Watches all files, recompiles and reloads browser when changes occur

-    grunt mock
-**Not supported anymore, may or may not work!!!** does all needed css compilation and starts a development server and opens default browser.
-All REST call go to the angular BackendMock implementation, no local backend needed.

     grunt server:dist
 builds the distribution version of the project, starts a local server and opens a browser to test the distribution Version.